potato-arcade/p64/README.md

 https://github.com/go-gl/glfw

-## Further reading - some vids you might like, to get in the mood for P64
+## Further reading - some vids you might like, to get you in the mood for P64 coding

 https://www.youtube.com/watch?v=XNRx5hc4gYc